This page is dedicated to the common edible weeds that I find around me in the urban neighborhoods of the greater Los Angeles area.

 Devoted to General Buck Turgidson, the fictional head of the Joint Chiefs of Staff portrayed by George C. Scott in the 1964 Stanley Kubrick film Dr. Strangelove

-Nettle-leaf goosefoot, is one of the low-profile members of the Amaranth family, the Chenopodiaceae.
-Learn how to identify it in urban settings and other interesting facts.
+Nettle-leaf goosefoot, whose scientific name is Chenopodium murale, is one of the low-profile members of the amaranth family.
+Learn how to identify this edible weed in urban settings and other interesting facts.

 The Many Loves of Dobie Gillis, originally published in 1951, is an uproarious set of short stories telling the romantic adventures of a young man attending the University of Minnesota.